passionfruit18/process-cosd/src/main/resources/org/modelcatalogue/printout.md

 new ModChangesToEnums('GY7280', ['P':'Positive ', 'N':'Negative', 'X':'Not sent/Not assessable']),
 new ModChangesToEnums('HA8270', ['1':'CNS1 ( without blasts)', '2':'CNS2 (< 5 WBC in the CSF with blasts)', '3':'CNS3 (≥5 WBC in the CSF with blasts)', '4':'Testes', '9':'Other']),
 new ModChangesToEnums('LU10090', ['3':'Failed analysis', '4':'Not assessed', '5':'Wild type/non-sensitising mutation ', '6':'Sensitising/activating mutation ']),
+new ModChangesToEnums('SK12010', ['NU':'NURSE', 'TS':'TRAINEE SPECIALIST DOCTOR', 'CS':'CONSULTANT SURGEON (other than Plastic Surgeon)', 'CD':'CONSULTANT DERMATOLOGIST', 'CPS':'CONSULTANT PLASTIC SURGEON', 'HP':'HOSPITAL PRACTITIONER', 'SI':'GP WITH SPECIAL INTEREST', 'GP':'GENERAL PRACTITIONER', 'OO':'OTHER']),
+new ModChangesToEnums('CR3170', ['1':'Male', '2':'Female', '9':'Indeterminate (Unable to be classified as either male or female) ', 'X':'Not Known (PERSON STATED GENDER CODE not recorded)']),

 Change GY7220's schema spec to Optional
 Change CR3040's schema spec to Optional
 Change CR3050's schema spec to Optional

-Must do [CT6210] manually.
-Comment:
 Must do [SK12450] manually.
-Comment:
+Comment: Move to 'SKIN - DIAGNOSIS - MM' Data Class (Second level re-aligned to DIAGNOSIS from PATHOLOGY)
 Must do [SK12030] manually.
-Comment:
+Comment: Move to 'SKIN - DIAGNOSIS - BCC, SCC & MM ' Data Class (Second level re-aligned to DIAGNOSIS from GENERAL)
 Must do [SK12010] manually.
-Comment:
+Comment: Move to 'SKIN - SURGERY AND OTHER PROCEDURES - BCC, SCC & MM ' Data Class  (Second level re-aligned to SURGERY AND OTHER PROCEDURES from GENERAL)
 Must do [CR0020] manually.
-Comment:
-Must do [CR3170] manually.
-Comment:
-Must do [CR0180] manually.
-Comment:
-Must do [CR3160] manually.
-Comment:
-Must do [CR0510] manually.
-Comment:
+Comment: format 'max an20' Must do [CR0180] manually.
+Comment: Data Dictionary Name change to 'MORPHOLOGY (ICD-O DIAGNOSIS)' Must do [CR3160] manually.
+Comment: format 'max an60' Must do [CR0510] manually.
+Comment: Move to 'CORE - DIAGNOSIS' Data Class (Second level re-aligned to DIAGNOSIS from CANCER CARE PLAN)
 Must do [CR2070] manually.
-Comment:
+Comment: description changed to 'The AJCC (Skin) or UICC edition number used for Tumour, Node and Metastasis (TNM) staging for cancer diagnosis.'
 Must do [CT6560, CT6760] manually.
-Comment:
-Must do [CT6360] manually.
-Comment: make data class 'CTYA -LABORATORY RESULTS - RHABDOMYOSARCOMA and OTHER SOFT TISSUE SARCOMAS'
+Comment: section, name, description, national codes Must do [CT6360] manually.
+Comment: make data class 'CTYA -LABORATORY RESULTS - RHABDOMYOSARCOMA and OTHER SOFT TISSUE SARCOMAS'.
+Yes, you have to introduce a typo.
 Must do [HA8660] manually.
-Comment:
+Comment: data type 'Range 0.0 to 999.9  (to 1dp)'
 Must do [HA8240, HA8700, HA8560, HA8710] manually.
 Comment: Changes not listed in SUBSTANTIAL/COSMETIC CHANGES but under Haematology!
 They missed this out...
 Must do [SK12030] manually.
-Comment:
+Comment: Move to 'SKIN - DIAGNOSIS - BCC, SCC & MM ' (Second level re-aligned to DIAGNOSIS from GENERAL)
 Must do [SK12450] manually.
-Comment:
-Must do [SK12630] manually.
-Comment:
+Comment: Move to 'SKIN - DIAGNOSIS - MM ' (Second level re-aligned to DIAGNOSIS from PATHOLOGY Must do [SK12630] manually.
+Comment: Description changed to 'Breslow thickness in mm, can be recorded to nearest 0.01mm where clinically appropriate'
 Must do [UG13100, UG13810] manually.
-Comment:
+Comment: Move to 'UPPER GI - SURGICAL AND OTHER PROCEDURES' (second level realigned to '- SURGICAL AND OTHER PROCEDURES' from '-SURGICAL PROCEDURES')
 Must do [UR15100, UR15110] manually.
-Comment:
+Comment: descriptions changed Must do [UG14210, UG14230, UG13240, UG13590] manually.
+Comment: Script messed these up

 Unclear what to do with [SA11120, SA11170, SA11130, SA11140]